wcolts2000/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 5. What is the runtime complexity of the provided code in `names.py`?

 - The provided solution was on the order of O(n^2) as it contained a nested for loop in it. because the 2 lists start at the same length we can keep it at just looking at n and not add in a second m factor I think
+- UPDATE as per https://wiki.python.org/moin/TimeComplexity, the runtime of `x in s` is also O(n), so the provided solution is O(n^3)?

 6. What is the space complexity of the provided code in `names.py`?